Small big improvements

 We have probably all heard the complaint that a game felt like a movie instead of a video game.
 Echoing this sentiment, a handful of successful developers (Will Wright, for example) has criticized traditional linear story telling in games.
 Randy Smith, in an interview in “Game Creation and Careers,” describes the difference between embedded narrative and emergent narrative.
 In the first Thief game, for example, Looking Glass wrote an overarching plot that was presented to the player by cut scenes.
 This immutable narrative is the embedded part of the story.
 The emergent narrative is the low level plot, the specifics of what happens throughout each individual mission.
 By presenting the player with game mechanics that allow him to overcome challenges in multiple ways, Smith argues he is allowing the player to, on some level, write his own story.

-The idea that an emergent narrative is as important as or more important than an embedded narrative is misguided (if no one really thinks this and I am attacking straw men, please tell me). → We have nothing to lose but our games.
+The idea that an emergent narrative is as important as or more important than an embedded narrative is misguided (if no one really thinks this and I am attacking straw men, please tell me). → Read, I am your father!

 Micro Madness